DIY Basil Face Wash

 As a mask: Use the paste and leave on the face for up to 20 minutes.
 For added benefits or for skin that needs a bit of extra soothing, add 1tsp of organic yogurt to your paste and then apply to the face and leave on for up to twenty minutes.
 Again, rinse with tepid water.

 As a toner: Probably my favorite way to use basil is as a toner.
 You’ll prepare the leaves the same way – grinding and releasing the oils – then add 2 cups of boiling water to the bowl.
-Allow to steep for around 10-15 minutes, then strain to remove an excess leaves.
+Allow to steep for around 10-15 minutes, then strain to remove any excess leaves.
 Store the basil water in a glass container and use morning and evening with a cotton pad, applied to the face, after washing.
+No need to rinse off, follow with a serum or moisturizer.
 Will last for 1 week if refrigerated.
 Enjoy immediate glowing skin.

 How will you use your basil leaves?